-Lieutenant General Frank E. Peterson Jr., the first black general in the U.S. Marine Corps, was born in 1932 in Topeka, Kansas.
+Lieutenant General Frank E. Petersen Jr., the first black general in the U.S. Marine Corps, was born in 1932 in Topeka, Kansas.
 He earned his Bachelor of Science in 1967.
 He received a Master’s in International Affairs in 1973.
 Both degrees came from George Washington University in Washington, D.C.
 He also attended the Amphibious Warfare School in Quantico, Virginia and the National War College in Washington, D.C.

-Peterson served as a fighter pilot in both the Korean and Vietnam Wars.
+Petersen served as a fighter pilot in both the Korean and Vietnam Wars.
 In 1953 he flew sixty-four combat missions in Korea and earned six air medals as well as the Distinguished Flying Cross.
 In 1968, while serving in Vietnam, he became the first African American in the Marines or the Navy to command a tactical air squadron.
 He flew nearly 300 missions during the Vietnam War.
-In 1968, General Peterson earned the Purple Heart for his actions while flying a mission in North Vietnam.
+In 1968, General Petersen earned the Purple Heart for his actions while flying a mission in North Vietnam.

 Henry E. Dabbs, Black Brass: Black Generals and Admirals in the Armed Forces of the United States (Charlottesville, Virginia: Howell Press, 1997); Jessie Carney Smith, Black Firsts (Canton, Michigan: Visible Ink Press, 2003); Jonathan Sutherland, African-Americans at War (Santa Barbara, CA: ABC-CLIO, 2004).

 BlackPast.org is an independent non-profit corporation 501(c)(3).
 It has no affiliation with the University of Washington.
 BlackPast.org is supported in part by a grant from Humanities Washington, a state-wide non-profit organization supported by the National Endowment for the Humanities, the state of Washington, and contributions from individuals and foundations.